bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 }
 ```

-## Hosted checkout
+## Checkout

-3DS 2 can also be used with our hosted checkout form.
-The 3DS Version used will be controlled by the back office 'Default 3DS Version' setting, and there is a new optional parameter '3DsecureAuthRequired' which defaults to false.
+3DS2 can also be used with our Checkout form.
+The 3DS Version used will be controlled by the Member Area 'Default 3DS Version' setting, and there is a new optional parameter '3DsecureAuthRequired' which defaults to false.
 If 3DsecureAuthRequired is set to true the transaction will not continue processing unless 3DS authentication is successful.

 Checkout will also return the '3DSecureStatus' in the approve/decline redirect.